 This solution assumes:

-1) The Edge Hosting Environment can handle the runtime session context mirroring for connection based Protocol (e.g. TCP and DTLS over UDP) with different IP addresses.
+1) The EC application can handle the runtime session context mirroring for connection based Protocol (e.g. TCP and DTLS over UDP) with different IP addresses.

-2) There is one Anchor EAS deployed for each EC service.
+2) There is at least one Anchor EAS for each EC service for a specific service area serving several local DNs.

-3) AF is configured to know the Anchor EAS IP address.
+3) AF is configured to know the Anchor EAS IP address(es).

-4) The Anchor EAS IP address is returned to the UE during the server discovery procedure for the EC service.
+4) The Anchor EAS IP address is returned to the UE during the EASdiscovery procedure for the EC service.

-5) Anchor EAS is introduced to serve several neighbouring Local DNs, when the UE moves within these Local DNs, network will not trigger the UE to re-discover the Anchor EAS.
+5) Anchor EAS may serve several neighbouring Local DNs, when the UE moves within these Local DNs, network should not trigger the UE to re-discover the Anchor EAS.